Compiler/compiler.github.io/Projects.md

 				<header class="major">
 					<h3>Vofog Engine</h3>
 				</header>
 				<p>This engine took me nearly a year of long hour days to develop.
 This engine supports scripting in Lua, a photoshop esque drag and drop system, entity component system for faster processing with cache friendliness & data oriented design, realtime Bullet Physics support, and a whole host of other features.
 The entire rendering pipeline is written in OpenGL and the design is not only aimed at efficiency, but also ease of use.
-There is realtime updating of shaders to see how your code changes the engine and a customizable UI with ImGUI.
-The amount of features is endless and it really taught me so many things about architecting a massive system.</p>
+There is realtime shader compilation to see how your code changes the engine and a customizable UI with ImGUI.
+There are a ton of features and it really taught me so many things about architecting a massive system.</p>
 				<ul class="actions">
 					<li><a href="https://github.com/Compiler/Vofog-Game-Engine" class="button">Learn more</a></li>
 				</ul>